U.S. FAA grants 8 more exemptions for commercial use of drones

-WASHINGTON The U.S. Federal Aviation Administration said on Tuesday it had granted eight more exemptions for commercial use of small drones as the industry eagerly awaits new agency rules on the remote-controlled aircraft.
+WASHINGTON Feb 3 The U.S. Federal Aviation Administration said on Tuesday it had granted eight more exemptions for commercial use of drones.

 The agency said it issued new exemptions to Total Safety U.S. Inc for flare stack inspections; to Slugwear Inc for aerial photography and surveys; and to Team 5 LLC, Shotover Camera Systems LP, Helinet Aviation Services LLC, and Alan D. Purwin for film and television production.